 Scrum Training That Keeps You on Your Toes

-If you want to learn Scrum from an industry expert — and have a bit of fun along the way — this is the course for you.
-At Applied Frameworks, we incorporate Innovation Games® into our curriculum to put you, the student, at the center of the learning experience.
-And all of our courses are taught by experts with decades of experience leading Agile transformation, so you can be sure that all the lessons are paired with real-world applications.
+If you want to learn Scrum from an industry expert — and have fun along the way — this is the course for you.
+At Applied Frameworks, we put you, the student, at the center of the learning experience in two important ways:

-The Certified Scrum Product Owner course is a two-day, interactive class introducing the concepts of Agile business leadership using the Scrum framework.
-Successful participants will become Certified Scrum Product Owners, a first step in the journey towards a more adaptive form of business leadership.
+The Certified Scrum Product Owner® (CSPO) course is a two-day, interactive class introducing the concepts of Agile business leadership using the Scrum framework.
+Successful participants will become Certified Scrum Product Owners, a first step in the journey towards a more adaptive form of business leadership focused on the business outcomes that matter and meeting the needs of the customers and users.

-The activities, tools, and techniques covered in this 2-day workshop will prepare you to achieve the benefits of increased revenue, innovation, and customer satisfaction while delivering and sustaining a quality product.
+The activities, tools, and techniques covered in this two-day workshop will prepare you to achieve the benefits of increased revenue, innovation, and customer satisfaction while delivering and sustaining a high quality product.

-Upon completion of this 2-day training, you will be designated a Certified Scrum Product Owner (CSPO) by the Scrum Alliance and receive a 2-year membership with the Scrum Alliance.
+Upon completion of this two-day training, you will be designated a Certified Scrum Product Owner (CSPO) by the Scrum Alliance® and receive a two year membership in the Scrum Alliance.

 What You Will Learn